oneapi-src/oneAPI-samples/Libraries/oneVPL/dpcpp-blur/README.md

 Perform the following steps:

 1. Install the prerequisite software.
-To build and run the sample you need to install prerequisite software and set up your environment:
+To build and run the sample, you need to install prerequisite software and set up your environment:

    - Intel® oneAPI Base Toolkit for Linux*